dwp/govuk-casa/CONTRIBUTING.md

 We're glad you want to contribute to this project!
 This document will help answer common questions you may have during your first contribution.

+Rerfer to our [contribution guidance](docs/contributors/index.md) for more in-depth information on how to create a good working contribution.

 ## Submitting Issues

 Not every contribution comes in the form of code.
 Submitting, confirming, and triaging issues is an important task for any project.